Uvira: Financial sector

-Simultaneously, the informal sector is essential in the local distribution network.
-Vendors operating outside formal channels, commonly called Kadhafi, are active across Uvira.
-This nickname originated during the Second Republic when a significant portion of petroleum was imported from Libya.
-These vendors serve as intermediaries between service stations and consumers, particularly in isolated regions.
-They frequently work with suppliers to affect purchase prices, helping to keep their prices competitive, sometimes matching those of official stations.

 Demographics

 Uvira is home to a diverse population consisting of native ethnic groups of Bantu origin, including Vira, Fuliiru, Bembe, Zoba, Lega, Shi, Nyindu, Luba and Bangubangu.
 The city also hosts a significant expatriate community from countries including Burundi, Rwanda, Zambia, Tanzania, Belgium, France, Sweden, China, and India.
 Among the native groups, the Vira, who speak Kivira, predominantly occupy the Bavira Chiefdom from Makobola to Kawizi.
 The Fuliiru predominantly inhabit the mountainous terrains along the Uvira-Bukavu road corridor and represent the majority in the northern regions, whereas the Bembe predominantly reside in the southern sectors of Uvira, encompassing the Kakungwe, Kimanga, and Kalundu.

 Uvira consists of 14 neighborhoods (quartiers), with Kakombe having the highest population density.
 It had a workforce of 24,407 residents as of 2014, accounting for 12.5% of the city's total population.
 Mulongwe and Kibondwe neighborhoods had the second and third-highest populations, with 20,531 and 3,687 inhabitants, respectively.
 The 2014 civil status statistics for Uvira's neighborhoods (quartiers):